 Becky Waller Bausman is Chief Strategy Officer for Skewed News Tutor.
 A former lifestyle and business magazine writer and editor, Becky brings to Skewed News Tutor a fifteen-year career in marketing and business strategy leadership.
 As Chief Strategy Officer she leads development of go-to-market and positioning strategy, and contributes to development of product and business planning.
 In addition, Becky works as an independent marketing and business strategy consultant based in Silicon Valley.
 In that role, she counsels executive leadership in technology companies of all sizes on how to best bring their innovations to market.
 She has held previous roles leading product and field marketing strategies for ecommerce software and enterprise B2B professional services firms.
 Becky lives in the San Francisco Bay Area; she holds a B.A. in journalism from Iowa State University and an MBA in finance and consulting from the Carlson School of Management at the University of Minnesota.

-The public still trusts the media more than any other source of information – such as businesses and government.
-Our hope is that our video sets and mobile apps will help viewers/readers to learn to pinpoint exactly why a report might feel slanted.
+Our hope is that our mobile apps will help viewers/readers to learn to pinpoint exactly why a report might feel slanted.
 And we hope it gives them the information to calmly explain those specific concerns to a news source.
 The good ones will listen.
 We also want them to appreciate high-quality reporting when they see it and become dedicated followers of those particular journalists.
 Please share this with older children and their social studies teachers or professors so they might better understand how to be discerning news consumers.